Saigenix/Saigenix/README.md

 - 🤝 I’m looking for help with **Blockchain !**

-- 👨‍💻 All of my projects are available at [On This Profile !](On This Profile !)
+- 👨‍💻 All of my projects are available on [github](https://github.com/Saigenix)

-- 📝 I regularly write articles on [Opemic.com](Opemic.com)
+- 📝 I regularly write articles on [Opemic.com](https://Opemic.com)

 - 💬 Ask me about **Marketing , game development**